m-musa-git/Olist_Ecommerce_Project/Data_Cleaning_Overview.md

 ## Addressing null values
 Coming back to null values, in the products dataset, there were 610 rows where product_category_name was null.
-So i decided to use the following query:
+So I decided to use the following query:

 ```
 UPDATE [olist_ecommerce_project].[dbo].[olist_products_dataset]